samydilini/ledger/README.md

-1.Dependency injection can be seen at Services 2.classes are doing there own responsibilities.
+1. Dependency injection can be seen at Services
+2. classes are doing there own responsibilities.
-3.Services are using singleton to instantiate.
+3. Services are using singleton to instantiate.
-4.87% test coverage is achieved
+4. 87% test coverage is achieved
-5.Error handling and validating is done for the files.
+5. Error handling and validating is done for the files.

 Assumptions
 A loan will be identified by user name and the bank name